 Table of Contents

-Things to Do in NYC in Fall + Special Events
+Things to Do in NYC in the Fall + Special Events

-Biking is one of the best ways to get to know various neighborhoods of the city.
-You can grab a citibike and venture on your own or go on a tour where all equipment is provided, and the guides are super knowledgeable about the area you’re exploring.
+Biking is one of the best ways to explore various neighborhoods in the city.
+The bridges here are BUILT for biking.
+Many have separately dedicated bike-only pathways, like the Manhattan Bridge.
+You can grab a Citi e-Bike and venture on your own or go on a tour where all equipment is provided, and the guides are super knowledgeable about the area you’re exploring.

 - Lower Manhattan: This 2-hour tour takes you through Lower Manhattan and over the Brooklyn Bridge.
 Your guide will explain the history of the area and point out prime photo opps!